 ESPN Radio & Play-by-Play Commentator

 Sciambi joined ESPN full time in 2010 as the play-by-play voice for MLB on ESPN Radio, while continuing the same role for college basketball and MLB on ESPN, which he has done since 2005.
-He has often been a play-by-play voice on Wednesday Night Baseball telecasts for the network since the 2014 season.
+He often served as a play-by-play voice on Wednesday Night Baseball telecasts for the network beginning with the 2014 season.
 Sciambi previously called Sunday Night Baseball for over a decade alongside Chris Singleton.

 In addition to his ESPN duties, Sciambi is in the television booth for the Chicago Cubs’ Marquee Sports Network, having succeeded longtime play-by-play voice Len Kasper.
 Prior to joining ESPN full-time, Sciambi was the lead play-by-play announcer for the Atlanta Braves on Fox Sports South and SportSouth (2007-2009).
 Previously, he served as host for 790 The Ticket in South Florida, and as voice of the Florida Marlins on WQAM (1997-2004).